SOSSubmodularity/SOSSubmodularity_Revision/README.md

 Contains the code for the paper Sum of Squares Submodularity.
-Default solver used is SCS.
-To use MOSEK, connect your lisence and set DEFAULT_SOLVER to Mosek.
+Default solver used is SCS to allow for running on Binder.
+To use MOSEK, connect your licence and set DEFAULT_SOLVER to Mosek.

+## Example 1 and Example EC.1

+The notebooks below reproduce the feasibility statements in Example 1 and Example EC.1.

+- `Example1/Example1.ipynb`: checks t-sos-submodularity of F using the SumOfSquares.jl formulation.
+It verifies that `t=2` is infeasible and `t=3` is feasible.
+- `ExampleEC1/ExampleEC1.ipynb`: checks t-sos-submodularity of F using the explicit SDP formulation.
+It verifies that `t=2` is infeasible and `t=3` is feasible.

+Both notebooks can be run in Binder using **Kernel → Restart & Run All**

 ## Launch notebooks